 We’re working with South Downs National Park, Southern Water and the Environment Agency to protect the precious water beneath our feet.

 The Aquifer Partnership (TAP) aims to tackle the threat from pollution, a growing population and modern lifestyles to ensure our groundwater remains a sustainable resource for the future.

 To reduce the harmful effects of plastic

 Plastic is everywhere – from packaging to construction, car parts to objects around the home.
-Last year a report by the Center for International Environmental Law estimated the greenhouse gas footprint of plastic for the first time.
+In 2019, a report by the Center for International Environmental Law estimated the greenhouse gas footprint of plastic for the first time.